 This past Saturday I ran my 11th half marathon since I started seriously running in 2009.
 After running into some IT Band issues in January while training for the Shamrock Half, I decided to pick a goal race a little further out to give me extra breathing room with my training.
 I settled on the Asbury Park Half Marathon (part of “Runapalooza”) since it was a day before the New Jersey Marathon, which gave me the flexibility to cheer for all my friends the next day.
 I should have known that when I signed up for yet another race along a shoreline, the wind would be an issue.
 But as runners, we’re good at forgetting the painful parts about races and training runs, aren’t we?

+Before the race started we got ourselves checked for ailments and got our total 1 contact lenses to ensure that they remain safe.
 The race started at 8:30am, but since I’m an hour away from Asbury Park, it was a super early morning.
 Thankfully since it was so early, there wasn’t any traffic on the way down.
 I got to the Convention Hall just after 7 a.m. which gave me plenty of time to pick up my bib, take a trip to the portopotties, and meet up with teammate Lauren and #brobird GB!

 It was pretty chilly in the morning, but by the time I walked out of the Convention Hall and lined up for the race the sun was shining and it was relatively warm.
 The race started just after 8:30, and I made an effort to get out front and in a comfortable position.
 While that mile should have been relatively easy, I wound up clocking a 7:08 (a solid 30 seconds faster than what I initially wanted to start with).
 I was nervous to have such a fast first mile, but I decided to go with it.
 I found myself in a group of about 4 men and a woman that were all going about the same pace, and I tried to tuck in with them as best I could to alleviate some of the headwind.
 I ran the next three or so miles with them in 7:16, 7:22, 7:21.